kylrth/kylrth.github.io/content/book/seven-principles-for-marriage.md

 Criticism is global, whereas complaints are specific.
 Contempt conveys disgust.
 Contempt is an accusation of a moral deficiency.

-I often express contempt of Bonnie's stress over things.
-I do that because it makes me stressed when I wouldn't be otherwise.
-We need a way for Bonnie to express her feelings without me feeling responsible for them.

 Defensiveness is a way of blaming the other, even though it may not look like that.

 ## the process leading to the end of a marriage